Neinva/PictureFrame/readme.md

 ## Attribution
 The icon used for the app comes from
 <a href="https://www.flaticon.com/free-icons/frame" title="frame icons">Frame icons created by Smashicons - Flaticon</a>
+The placeholder image used in the app comes from
+<a href="https://www.flaticon.com/free-icons/image-placeholder" title="image placeholder icons">Image placeholder icons created by Anggara - Flaticon</a>